ABOUT

 I create abstract sculptures that embody the interplay of metal with traditional fiber techniques and structures.

-I play with geometry and pattern, density and texture, probing the limits of scale, volume, and structural integrity.
-Positive and negative space – both the openings that reveal the lace pattern and the voids in the form itself – create and mask transparency.
+I play with geometry, density and texture, probing the limits of scale, volume and structural integrity.
+Positive and negative space – both the openings that reveal the lace pattern and voids in the form itself – create and mask transparency.
 Light reflections and shadows define and enhance form.
-Movement – actual and implied – engages the eye.

 My process – applying unconventional methods to familiar materials – is slow and repetitive.
 It can be rhythmic.
-It is often therapeutic.
-It is always labor-intensive and time-consuming.
-But the tactile pleasure of moving metal, the intellectual satisfaction of resolving a challenge, the joy of creating something out of nothing, feed my passion.
-Ultimately, transforming coils of wire into sinuous 3-dimensional forms makes me happy.
+It can be therapeutic.
+It is always labor-intensive.
+Ultimately, transforming coils of wire into sinuous sculptural forms brings me joy.

 Biography